Interactions-Nexus/Nexus-Wiki/tritium++/system.md

 `is_valid` : Boolean flag indicating if the address is valid or not.
 For legacy addresses this indicates that the address if simply formatted correctly.
 For register addresses this flag checks that a register exists in the blockchain at the specified address.

 `type` : For register addresses, the type of register at the address.
-Values can be APPEND, LEGACY, OBJECT, RAW, READONLY, RESERVED, SYSTEM, or UNKNOWN.
+Values can be APPEND, LEGACY, OBJECT, RAW, READONLY, RESERVED, SYSTEM or UNKNOWN.

 `object_type` : If the type is OBJECT this field contains the standard object type of the object register.
-Values can be ACCOUNT, CRYPTO, NAME, NAMESPACE, REGISTER, TOKEN, TRUST, or UNKNOWN.
+Values can be ACCOUNT, CRYPTO, NAME, NAMESPACE, REGISTER, TOKEN, TRUST or UNKNOWN.

 `is_mine` : If the type is LEGACY this boolean flag indicates if the private key for the address is held in the local wallet.